The Plain English Speaking Award

 What are the rules of the competition?

 Other than the eligibility criteria and speaking times detailed above, it should also be noted that contestants are not allowed to use any props or external aids such as Powerpoint presentations during their speeches.
 They are encouraged to speak from palm cards and must present without the use of a lectern or microphone.
-As mentioned above, there are no restrictions on the subject of the prepared speech, though speakers are of course encouraged to choose entertaining and thought-provoking topics to address.
 In the impromptu section, all contestants in a final will receive the same impromptu topic.
+Finally, note that speakers are expected to finish at or just beyond the official speaking time.
+It will be considered poor timing to reach the continuous bell.

 What are the adjudicators looking for?

 The adjudicators will make their decision based on the matter, manner and method the contestants employ in presenting their speeches.
 They will expect contestants to be confident and engaging speakers.
 The speeches themselves should be developed logically to a convincing conclusion in the time allowed.
 The adjudicators will in particular be looking for knowledge of the subject matter, skilful development of the theme and the effective use of plain English.
 Successful contestants are also expected to demonstrate a balance of personal opinion and information in their speeches, as well as a balance of humour and sincerity.
-Finally, it should be noted that adjudicators are required to give equal consideration to the prepared and impromptu speeches in making their decision.
+Finally, adjudicators will give equal consideration to the prepared and impromptu speeches in making their decision.

 How does the competition run?

 Schools may need to conduct their own internal competition to select two representatives.
-The Speaking Competitions Officer will then advise all contestants of the date and details of their local final which will be held between Wednesday 26 April and Friday 12 May (Weeks 1 to 3 of Term 2).
-The winners of local finals from both metropolitan and regional areas will proceed to regional finals which will be held at or hosted online at The Arts Unit, Lewisham in late May.
-Regional winners will proceed to the state semi-finals which will be held in the Wilkins Gallery of the NSW Department of Education’s Parramatta Offices on Friday 9 June.
-Three contestants from each semi-final will then be chosen to proceed to the state final at the NSW Teachers Federation Conference Centre on Thursday 22 June.
-More information on the national final to be held in August will be forthcoming.
+The Speaking Competitions Officer will then advise all contestants of the date and details of their local final which will be held between Tuesday 30 April and Friday 17 May (Weeks 1 to 3 of Term 2).
+The winners of all local finals across the state will proceed to regional finals which will be held at or hosted online at The Arts Unit, Lewisham from Monday 27 May until Monday 3 June.
+Regional winners will proceed to the state semi-finals which will be held at the Holding Redlich Offices, Martin Place, Sydney on Friday 14 June.
+Three contestants from each semi-final will then be chosen to proceed to the state final at the NSW Teachers Federation Conference Centre on Friday 28 June.
+The state champion will proceed to a national final which will be held in September.